mbiuki/minicloud/WebServices/README.md

 * `PublishImage` and `UpdateTemperature` is setup by creating a new resource called `publishimage` and `updatetemp` respectively (enable CORS).
 Then, add a `PUT` method.
 * `SlackSlashCommand` is only meant to be called from Slack.
 This will be the endpoint that all Slash Sommands will hit.
 As mentioned, a token is checked to ensure it is called from within Slack.
 Create a new resource `Slack` and add a `POST` method.

-# Secure API Endpoints
+## Secure API Endpoints
 In Api Gateway, create a new Authorizer called `CheckGoogleOAuth`.
 Select `Lambda` as the type.
 Choose `CheckGoogleOAuth` as the Lambda Function.
 Leave `Lambda Invoke Rule` blank.
 Select `Token` as the `Lambda Event Payload`.
 Enter `authorizationToken` as the `Token Source`.
 Ensure caching is disabled, and finish creating the Authorizer.
+Do the same for `CheckToken`, which simply checks for an admin password instead. `CheckGoogleOAuth` will be used on APIs that users can call, while `CheckToken` are for APIs that are meant to be used internally.

 Under the resources tree, select the labels with PUT or POST.
 Any APIs that manipulate data should have locked down access.
 Then select `Method Request`.
-Choose the newly created `CheckGoogleOAuth` authorizer in the `Authorization` dropdown and press the check mark.
+Choose the newly created `CheckGoogleOAuth` or `CheckToken` authorizer in the `Authorization` dropdown and press the check mark. `SetSensorStatus` and `TakePicture` should use `CheckGoogleOAuth as the authorizer since these APIs map to available commands from the website while `UpdateTemp` and `PublishImage` should use `CheckToken`, since they are used internally within the system.

 ## Slack App Setup
 Go to https://api.slack.com/apps and create a new app.
 Choose a name and select a workspace.
 We use both Slash Commands and Incoming webhooks.